YSJ-yang/website-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-**About:** I am a PhD student in Economics at New York University.
+**About:** I am a PhD student in Economics at University of Chicago.
 My research interests lie in the areas of microeconomic theory and experimental economics.
 {style="text-align: justify;"}